 250 hours of Danish for beginners

 You will learn basic Danish for everyday situations at work or in school.
-After completing this course, you may continue on to Danish Language Course 1, 2, or 3.
-You must complete the course within 18 months; it will usually take you between 6 and 12 months.
+You must complete the Danish for beginners course within 18 months; it will usually take you between 6 and 12 months.

 Learn Danish in your own way

-As a student at IA Sprog you may supplement your classroom lessons with online exercises whenever or wherever it is convenient – even on your smartphone.
-Our extensive online learning platform, provides you with lots of interactive exercises in grammar, pronunciation, and comprehension of spoken and written Danish
+As a student with us you may supplement your classroom lessons with online exercises whenever or wherever it is convenient – even on your smartphone.
+Our extensive online learning platform provides you with lots of interactive exercises in grammar, pronunciation and comprehension of spoken and written Danish.

-Contact us, and our counsellors will help find the right course for you!
+Contact IA Sprog – our counsellors will quickly find the right course for you

 IA Sprog offers free Danish language courses for foreigners.
 Read more about who can attend our free Danish courses.